 The animation looks cool as it seems that all the colorful ovals are preciously moving in and out through the open holes of the cylinders.
 But if we talk about PowerPoint Shapes then you cannot hide an Oval Shape inside a Cylindrical Shape through its open mouth.
 Look at Figure 1.1:

-In Microsoft PowerPoint, you can place the shapes or objects either to the front or back of the other objects on the slide.
+In Microsoft PowerPoint, you can place the shapes or objects either on the front or back of the other objects on the slide.
 What we want in this animation is to create an illusion as the ovals are moving inside the cylinders.

-How To Use Subtract Command on Cylindrical Shapes?
+How To Use Subtract Command in PowerPoint?

 As we are talking about Subtract command, so if you are using PowerPoint 2010 then you might not find that command in Office Ribbon.
 You can read our article on How To Enable Merge Shapes in Microsoft PowerPoint 2010 for more info but if you are using a later version then you can easily accomplish the following tasks.

 Basically, we just subtracted a cylinder shape into 2 parts: Body and Mouth.
 Take a look at Figure 1.2:

 Tip: Hold down the ALT Key while resizing the oval and you can then freely adjust the size according to mouse movement.Holding ALT key behaves like you are turning ON / OFF Snap To Object Feature while resizing.

 - Make a duplicate of the same oval and place it sideways.
 You can select the Oval and then can press CTRL+D to make a duplicate.
 Now, select the Can/Cylinder Shape first and then select the Oval which is on top of the Cylinder shape by holding the SHIFT key.
 You can hold down the SHIFT key when you need to select more than one object in PowerPoint.